Australian Journal of Labour Economics

 - Bruce Bradbury, The University of New South Wales

-- John Burgess, The University of Newcastle
+- John Ham, National University of Singapore

 - Karen Mumford, University of York